jmcastelo/visual-excitons/README.md

 # visual-excitons

-Within the framework of Yambopy, this is a GUI to explore exciton properties visually.
+Within the framework of YamboPy, this is a GUI to explore exciton properties visually.

 UNDER DEVELOPMENT!

 ### Dependencies

-Yambopy:
+YamboPy:

 "Create automatic workflows for yambo and quantum espresso using python.
 Work directly with netCDF databases.
 Do pre/post-processing, data analysis and plotting for yambo and quantum espresso."